Updated for the 2021 school year.

 - Books to Inspire Coding & Robotics

 Over the past few years I have read a fair collection of winners, a fair collection of losers and far too many mediocre education technology books.
 The aim here is to share the ones that have been so highly recommended they are considered must reads.
 Each of these books has come highly recommended to me over the years.
 Some are older must-reads, while others have just come out over the past twelve months.
 And of course, to continue learning from this PLN please do add your own suggestions and must-reads in the comments below.

 Education Technology Books For The 2021 School Year

 Sir Ken Robinson

 Anyone familiar with Ken Robinson and his amazingly popular TED talk, ‘Do Schools Kill Creativity‘ (if you have not seen this just go watch it, I will wait), will understand that this is a must read.
-The book follows Ken’s belief that creativity is greatly undervalued in modern education.
-Delving into why this has occurred and how we can change it, the book will completely change your mind-set on learning and creativity (in the broadest sense).
+The book follows Ken’s belief that creativity is woefully undervalued in modern education.
+This book deleves into why this has occurred and how we can change it.
+Once you read this book, you will completely change your mind-set on learning and creativity (in the broadest sense).